Fall Recruitment Program

 - Student Agreement Form (electronic submission)

-- Student Evaluation of OCI Employer Form: This National Association for Law Placement (NALP) form can be used by students to evaluate on-campus employers.
+- Student Evaluation of OCI Employer Form: This NALP form can be used by students to evaluate on-campus employers.
 Completed forms should be submitted to the Career Planning Center.

 - Student Participation Checklist